Mavyllos/House-Rules/README.md

 # House Rules
-House Rules - Don't be limited by the rules!
+Don't be limited by the rules!
 House Rules gives you a place to track your board game house rules.
 Built as a solo project for the Galvanize Web Development Immersive Program.

 # G48 Quarter 1 Project